Tower Bridge: Opening

 Tower Bridge was officially opened on 30 June 1894 by the Prince and Princess of Wales.
 The opening ceremony was attended by the Lord Chamberlain, the Lord Carrington and the Home Secretary, H. H. Asquith.
+It was reported that "few [pageants] have been more brilliant or will have a more abiding and historic interest" than the opening of Tower Bridge in the history of the City of London, and it was a "semi-State" occasion.

+In addition to the official opening, the City of London Corporation gave an "entertainment", at a cost of £300, to 1,200 workmen and their wives.
+Edward Cruttwell, who had been in charge of the building of the bridge from the beginning, presided.
+After dinner, each workman was presented with a commemorative pipe and packet of tobacco, and each workman's wife with a box of sweetmeats.

 An Act of Parliament stipulated that a tug boat should be on station to assist vessels in danger when crossing the bridge, a requirement that remained in place until the 1960s.

 The bridge connected Iron Gate, on the north bank of the river, with Horselydown Lane, on the south – now known as Tower Bridge Approach and Tower Bridge Road, respectively.
 Until the bridge was opened, the Tower Subway – 400 m to the west – was the shortest way to cross the river from Tower Hill to Tooley Street in Southwark.
 Opened in 1870, Tower Subway was among the world's earliest underground ("tube") railways, but it closed after just three months and was reopened as a tolled pedestrian foot tunnel.
 Once Tower Bridge was open, the majority of foot traffic transferred to using the bridge, as there was no toll to cross.
 Having lost most of its income, the tunnel was closed in 1898.

 The high-level open-air walkways between the towers gained a reputation for prostitutes and pickpockets.
 Since they were only accessible by stairs, the walkways were seldom used by regular pedestrians and were closed in 1910.
 The walkway reopened in 1982 as part of the Tower Bridge Exhibition.